Resolve Your Divorce Peacefully

 When you choose a divorce mediator, you are choosing a private, confidential party to help you address your divorce issues.
 We work with both sides in a divorce to solve problems without fighting.
 A working solution, built through a collaborative process is a solution that lasts.

-Kevin B. Gibbs has over 25 years of experience working with clients to navigate mediation in Southern California.
-Attorney Gibbs will take a compassionate approach to your situation and help you prepare to voice your goals and interests in mediation as you discuss disputes with your spouse.
-For trusted and professional advocacy for you and your family, consult Kevin B. Gibbs today.
+Kevin B. Gibbs, a seasoned family law mediation attorney in Orange County, has over 25 years of experience working with clients to navigate mediation in Southern California.
+Attorney Gibbs takes a compassionate approach to your situation and will help you prepare to voice your goals and interests in mediation as you discuss disputes with your spouse.

 Divorce Mediation